-The group had investments in unlisted securities and other receivables as financial assets at the financial year end.
+The group had cash and cash equivalents and investments in unlisted securities as financial assets at the financial year end.
 The company's financial assets consisted of investments in subsidiaries, loans to subsidiary companies, other receivables and investments in unlisted securities.

-Financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and other payables, net of directly attributable iii.
-Subsequent measurement
+Financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and other payables, net of directly attributable transaction costs.